Using Meeting and callingLast updated June 8, 2021

 |Remove a participant from the meeting.|

-When a participant or room system is in spotlight, they can use all their meeting controls:
+When a participant or room system is in spotlight, they can use all their usual meeting controls.

 Participants and room systems can share their screen while in spotlight: